 Building on what we learned about the rights of individuals in Lesson 3, in this lesson we look at some of the practical ways in which the GDPR may impact on staff (or charity volunteers) in their day-to-day work.
-It also provides participants with a quick summary of the actions that should be taken in advance of May 2018 to ensure GDPR compliance.
+It also provides participants with a quick summary of the actions that should be taken to ensure GDPR compliance.

 6. Keeping Data Secure – Personal Top Tips

 In this lesson we take a quick look at some of the things we can each do, to help keep personal data secure in our organisations.